Thirumamagal-rpx/Pramati/Training/salesforce.md

 Platform Tools-view and manage your data model, create apps, modify the user interface, and deploy new features to your users.
 Manage your code as well.

-Settings-Add business hours, change your locale, and view your orgís history.
+Settings-Add business hours, change your locale, and view your org‚Äôs history.

 AppExchange: